christiecamp/autopsy-files/autopsy-files.md

 #### ![bracket](./blood-stained/8.png)

-Bracket Expressions, or *positive character groups*, are used to signify a range of characters needed to match.
+**Bracket Expressions**, or *positive character groups*, are used to signify a range of characters needed to match.
 These expressions reside within square brackets `[]`.

 * bracket expressions can be turned into *negative character groups* by adding the `^` symbol to the beginning of the expression string inside the `[]`.